Become A Clinical Supervisor

 Utilization of Technology In Clinical Supervision

-There are many ways technology can be used to support and even enhance clinical supervision.
+There are many ways technology can support and even enhance clinical supervision.
 While the pandemic may have pushed behavioral health into the use of telesupervision less planfully than we all would have wanted, it is not a new phenomenon and good literature supports its usage as part of supervisory practice.
 HIPAA and HITECH Laws apply to telesupervision, and counseling codes of ethics have guidelines for supervisors to ensure ethical best practice delivery.
 Developing a solid relationship is still a key factor in effective utilization.

 Methods & Techniques In Clinical Supervision